RobertZenz/BobbysTutorials/Dwarf Fortress/Fortress In The Deep/content.markdown

 0. About this
 -------------

-This tutorial is lincensed under [Creative Commons Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/4.0/).
+This tutorial is licensed under [Creative Commons Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/4.0/).

-The tilset you see in the screenshots is [Taffer's Tileset](http://www.bay12forums.com/smf/index.php?topic=107924.0).
+The tileset you see in the screenshots is [Taffer's Tileset](http://www.bay12forums.com/smf/index.php?topic=107924.0).

 1. How deep are we talking?